 - Request the partial or complete removal of the information we hold on you, though you should be aware that this may not always be possible in the case of data we hold for contractual or statutory purposes, or in the legitimate interests of our business

 If you wish to make an access request, or request that your personal information be updated or removed from our records, or if you have any queries about the way we process your data, please contact us at [email protected] and we will respond to your request within seven days.

 Alternatively, you can call us on 01603 877177 or write to us at: National Centre for Writing, Dragon Hall, 115-123 King Street, Norwich NR1 1QE.

 Changes to This Notice

-Writers’ Centre Norwich may update this Privacy Notice at any time, without prior notice.
+National Centre for Writing may update this Privacy Notice at any time, without prior notice.
 The latest version will always be available on our website.